dalehassinger/Blog/aria-operations-servicenow-mp-cmdb/index.md

 ---

-I wanted to share how I setup the Servicenow Management Pack in my lab to update a Servicenow CMDB.
+I wanted to share how I setup the Servicenow Management Pack in my lab to update a Servicenow CMDB (Configuration Management DataBase).
 The VMware Documentation covers the process well.
 I wanted to cover a couple of steps to help make the process easier.

 ---